norsez/FIRChat/README.md

 In order to run this sample project, you need to

 - setup your Firebase free account
 - create a Firebase app project
 - match the app bundle name of this sample project to your newly created Firebase app project

+### How to run

+- Run a `pod install`in the sample project folder
+- run FIRChat in Xcode